 HACCP for Processors and Manufacturers is an online, self-paced course on the HACCP System and its prerequisites.
-Offered and certified by NEHA the course is further accredited by the International HACCP Alliance.
+This course is accredited by the International HACCP Alliance.
 The course was created to assist food safety, Quality Assurance and control staff as well as key plant personnel in the development of a legal HACCP food safety plan.

 The course curriculum consists of 11 units of approximately one hour of content in each unit on how to meet government, industry and auditor requirements for the development and application of a working HACCP plan and the implementation of Good Manufacturing Practices to support your plan.
 The course introduces food safety regulations, with an overview of elements of the 2011 US Food Safety Modernization Act (FSMA), such as Food Defense and Traceability and the epidemiology of foodborne disease.

 The course covers important concepts and food safety terminology such as prerequisite programs, SOP’s, SSOP’S, critical limits, critical control points, and preventative maintenance all in a clear concise fashion that everyone can understand.

 Participants apply this knowledge in following the steps to preparing an actual HACCP plan with its 7 principles, including how to work as a HACCP team.
 They will learn how to describe product characteristics and production operations prior to conducting the HACCP system’s central activity – the hazard analysis.
 Students are also taught how to keep accurate HACCP-compliant monitoring and verification records in the field, the packing house, and all along the food chain.

 Included in the course are downloadable sample HACCP plans and GAP forms, directions on how to write the Standard Operating Procedures required from a customwritten HACCP plan, as well as links to current reference materials from industry and government so that participants can source their own required supporting documentation with a minimum of time and effort.

 - What is HACCP?